-So if you’re feeling brave, want a challenge, get fit, don’t mind getting a little incy wincy bit muddy, meet a whole new world of like-minded nutters, and have a load of fun doing it, take the plunge and try Cross.
+So if you’re feeling brave, want a challenge, get fit, don’t mind getting a little incy wincy bit muddy, meeting a whole new world of like-minded nutters and have a load of fun doing it, take the plunge and try Cross.

 Have a look at the series of skills sessions available - details